Rinse aid not dispensing

 Step 1

-Open the dishwasher and remove the rinse aid cap by turning it counter-clockwise, then check that the rinse aid level reaches the fill line inside the dispenser reservoir.
-If the dispenser is empty despite recent filling, the rinse aid is either not being dispensed or is leaking out — knowing the starting level rules out user error before you dig deeper.
+Start by opening the dishwasher and removing the rinse aid cap by turning it counter-clockwise.
+Check that the rinse aid level reaches the fill line inside the dispenser reservoir.
+If the dispenser is empty despite recent filling, the rinse aid is either not being dispensed or is leaking out.
+Knowing the starting level rules out user error before you dig deeper.
 Pro tip: use a flashlight to clearly see the fill line, as rinse aid is nearly clear and easy to misjudge.

 Step 2

-Remove the cap and closely inspect the rubber O-ring seated around its base for any cracks, flattening, or deformation.
-A damaged O-ring breaks the seal and allows rinse aid to slowly leak directly into the tub between cycles, causing the reservoir to drain without actually dispensing during the rinse phase.
-Replace the cap assembly if the O-ring shows any wear — it is inexpensive and sold as a unit.
+After removing the cap, inspect the rubber O-ring seated around its base for any cracks, flattening, or deformation.
+A damaged O-ring breaks the seal and allows rinse aid to leak directly into the tub between cycles, causing the reservoir to drain without dispensing during the rinse phase.
+Replace the cap assembly if the O-ring shows any wear — it’s inexpensive and sold as a unit.

 Step 3